synle/react-dialog-mui/README.md

 #### Confirm

-This is a yes/no confimation.
+This prompts the user for a yes or no confirmation regarding an event.

 <img width="219" alt="image" src="https://github.com/synle/react-mui-action-dialog/assets/3792401/ee08ab35-1774-40ba-a6c1-fc9d7a7297a9">